umeshpawak/amazon-sales-Powerbi-dashboard/README.md

  ## Questions & Answers

-How much total sales did we make?
+Q.  How much total sales did we make?

 ₹11.45M during the selected period.

-What’s the current shipping status?
+Q. What’s the current shipping status?

 Most orders (86%) are already shipped.
 A few are still on the way or unshipped.

-Which product categories are selling the most?
+Q. Which product categories are selling the most?

 T-shirts dominate the list, followed by trousers and wallets.

-What sizes are most popular?
+Q. What sizes are most popular?

 M and XL are the top-selling sizes.

-Which states have the highest number of orders?
+Q. Which states have the highest number of orders?

 Maharashtra, Karnataka, and Telangana are leading.

-Who are the main delivery partners and fulfillment sources?
+Q. Who are the main delivery partners and fulfillment sources?

 Ekart and Amazon itself handle the majority of orders.